 Central Terminal Area roadways with full-time lane closures as of May 2, 2022.

 During demolition and reconstruction of the eastern half of the Terminal 4 headhouse, one of the two drop-off lanes on the Upper/Departures Level is replaced with a temporary, covered walkway.

 Sidewalk/Walkway/Parking Structure Restrictions and Closures:

-Real-Time Parking Updates: Parking structures are starting to fill up, and guests are encouraged to plan ahead.
+Real-Time Parking Updates: Parking structures are quite busy and have been reaching capacity.
+Guests are encouraged to plan ahead, with pre-booking highly recommended, as Smart Parking features begin to roll out in the Central Terminal Area.
 Check the latest information on parking availability by visiting the @FlyLAXstats Twitter feed.
 Guests can access maps with real-time information on parking availability by visiting https://www.flylax.com/en/parking-at-lax.
 Parking rates and a calculator to estimate costs can also be found on this webpage.

-Parking Structure 1: During work to install an electronic Smart Parking system, some spaces will be unavailable this month.
-Electric vehicle chargers are temporarily unavailable, with motorists advised to use chargers in Parking Structures 6 and 7.
+Parking Structure 1: Premium and valet parking are available on the ground floor as part of the Smart Parking system that includes the ability to pre-book spaces, intuitive wayfinding, electric vehicle (EV) chargers and more.
 Approximately 20 spaces on each level are reserved for Low-Emission Fuel Efficient Vehicles.
 Traffic exiting the structure is directed west on Center Way to East Way and World Way South to exit the airport when work takes place at Center and Sky ways.

 Center Way: The sidewalk path between Terminal 7 and LAX-it is temporarily altered due to work on the APM at the corner of Center and Circle ways.
 The new pedestrian route is marked with detour signs.